jbrisbin/rabbitmq-dsl/README.md

       channel.exchangeDelete("test.exchange")
     }

+## Helper scripts

+To facilitate re-using bits of code, you might want to put commonly-used functions inside helper scripts.
+By default, the DSL command-line client will look in your user's HOME/.mqdsl.d/ directory for *.groovy files and "sources" them into your current context.
+To change this behaviour, define an environment variable named MQDSL_INCLUDE.
+Each path element can be a directory in which to search for scripts, or can be the path to an actual script:

+    export MQDSL_INCLUDE=$HOME/.mqdsl.d:$HOME/src/groovy/utils.groovy

+When the file is evaluated, it doesn't put them in the root context.
+It uses the name of the file as the variable name. e.g. create a file in ~/.mqdsl.d/helper.groovy.
+In that file, put:

+    def format(msg, Object... args) {
+      println String.format(msg, args)
+    }

+and in your DSL file, use it like so:

+    helper.format("[DEBUG]: %s", "debug data")

+When you run your DSL file, in the console you should see:

+    [DEBUG]: debug data

 #### Notes:

 * Returning a non-null or "true" result from the closure specified on the consumer causes it to keep listening for